The Health Links Page

 www.netdoctor.co.uk

-Alphabetical List of Conditions and sites Incomplete.
+Alphabetical List of Conditions and sites .

 ALZHEIMERS www.alzheimers.org.uk

 http://www.foodforthebrain.org/content.asp?id_Content=1820 This site has a useful test which rates your ability to remember things.
-If one gets a particularly low score they suggest that you get your level of checked.
-They recommend a vitamin B supplement to help ward off Mild Cognitive Impairment (MCI) or full blown Alzheimers Disease (AD).
+If one gets a particularly low score they suggest that you get your ability checked.
+They recommend a vitamin B supplement to help ward off Mild Cognitive Impairment (MCI) or full blown Alzheimer's Disease (AD).
 They sell the supplement as well as a test kit.
 But, in general, I feel that they are doing a good job in this difficult area.
 I have to admit my score was 47 which, at 80, just about scrapes home.
-But I never had a memory, anyway.
+But I never had a good memory, anyway.
 It is one reason I am fond of computers !

 ATAXIA www.ataxia.org.uk 0845 644 0606